hristoast/sweetpotato/README.md

  1. [Install `pyenv`](https://github.com/yyuu/pyenv#installation)
  1. Install Python 3.5.1 (or the newest stable if not this)
- 1. `pip3.4 install git+git://github.com/hristoast/python-daemon.git bottle Markdown`
+ 1. `pip install git+git://github.com/hristoast/python-daemon.git bottle Markdown`

 Then, simply proceed with the above install steps (omitting the use of `sudo`.)
 If all went well, you've now got `sweetpotato` and `sweetpotatod` installed locally under your `pyenv`.
-If you want to use this in a cron job, you'll want to manually set `$PATH` as shown in the below sammple `crontab`:
+If you want to use this in a cron job, you'll want to manually set `$PATH` as shown in the below sample `crontab`:

     crontab -l
     PATH=/srv/minecraft/.pyenv/shims:/usr/bin:/bin